kraterkraken/csvpresto/README.md

   -g col [col ...]
 The list of columns to group by.
 If omitted, will display
                     one set of stats for the entire file.
 Output is sorted by these columns by default.
 Ex: -g 1 2 3 4 -s col [col ...]
 The list of columns to perform stats on.
-Required for SUM and AVG.
+Required for SUM, AVG, MIN, and MAX.
 Ex: -s 5 6 7
   -c                Causes the output to be in CSV format.
 Useful for piping
                     to other commands or redirecting to a file.
   -a col [col ...]
 The list of columns to sort by (ascending).